 Traditional Swaddle Wraps vs Pouch Swaddles

-There are two types of swaddles: a traditional swaddle wrap or a pouch (also known as a swaddle bag).
+There are two types of swaddles: a traditional swaddle wrap or a pouch (also known as a swaddle sack).
 Both will ensure your baby feels secure and can help with settling to sleep.
 Please be wary of wraps and swaddles that don't allow for full and uninhibited chest expansion.
 Those little ribs are still very soft and bendy, and an overly enthusiastic wrap has the potential to be too firm across the chest.

 While the idea of a swaddle is to contain the startle reflex to keep baby from waking, babies also need some arm movement to promote healthy development and shoulder joints.
 A swaddle shouldn't be so tight that it pins your baby's arms in one place.
 Be sure to allow some natural arm movement.
-Look for a swaddle with stretch, such as the Cocoon Swaddle Bag, to allow for this.
+Look for a swaddle with stretch, such as the Cocoon Swaddle Sack, to allow for this.

 Traditional Swaddle Wraps:

 - Typically, these are muslin, cotton wrap or a thin blanket;